BAAI-DCAI/Multimodal-Robustness-Benchmark/README.md

 ## 🧾 License
 This project utilizes certain datasets and checkpoints that are subject to their respective original licenses.
 Users must comply with all terms and conditions of these original licenses.
-The content of this project itself is licensed under the [Apache license 2.0](./LICENSE).
+The content of this project itself is licensed under the [cc-by-4.0](./LICENSE).

 ## 📫 Acknowledgement